-During Trent’s two terms, he has voted to cut property taxes, strengthen our 2nd Amendment rights, reduce the business margins tax, doubled the investment spent to secure our state’s border, ended budget diversions, and eliminated $200 million in professional licensing fees.
-He was voted “Freshman of the Year” by the Republican Caucus in 2013 and was recognized by Capitol Inside as Most Valuable Sophomore after the 2015 session.
+Since we elected him, Trent has voted to cut property taxes, strengthen our 2nd Amendment rights, reduce the business margins tax, double our state’s resources to secure the border, end budget diversions, and eliminate $200 million in professional licensing fees.
+He was voted “Freshman of the Year” by the Republican Caucus in 2013 and was recognized by Capitol Inside as “Most Valuable Sophomore” after the 2015 session.

 A 1995 graduate of Texas A&M University with a bachelor’s degree in Agricultural Economics, Trent bleeds maroon.
 While at A&M, he was elected to the Student Senate, Class Treasurer, and Yell Leader.
 During his senior year, he was also elected by his Aggie classmates to serve as one of three Class Agents, a position he held until he stepped down in 2005.
 He continues to be involved with his alma mater through the Texas A&M Letterman’s Association and Association of Former Students.

-Prior to being elected as a Republican to the Texas House in 2012, Trent served as the first-ever Executive Director of the Texas Forest Country Partnership and then President of a regional title company.
-He also served for over 5 years as a member of the Lufkin ISD Board of Trustees, his last two as President of the Board.
+Prior to being elected to the Texas House, Trent served as president of a regional title company and as the first-ever Executive Director of the Texas Forest Country Partnership.
+He also served for over 5 years as a member of the Lufkin ISD Board of Trustees – his last two as President of the Board.
 Today, Trent is the Angelina County Chairman for Citizens National Bank.

 He and his wife, Nickie, live in Lufkin with their two sons – Garin and Grant.
-They are active members of Harmony Hill Baptist Church.
+Both he and Nickie are very active in their boys’ schools, their community, as well as their church, Harmony Hill Baptist Church.